 Wherever you travel within the United States, you are going to discover pests and ants.
 To be more specific, harvester ants.
 It doesn’t matter if you visit the suburbs or a farm; ants are going to be a common sight.
 Let us begin by explaining what a Harvester Ant is.

 What are Harvester Ants?

-Foraging food is a typical trait for the harvester ant workers.
-They sometimes consume insects, however, this is not always popular.
+Foraging food is a typical trait for harvester ant workers.
+They sometimes consume insects.
+However, this is not always popular.
 Their main food source is plants and mushrooms, and they also like seeds.
-Below are some specific attributes characteristic to the harvester ant:
+Below are some specific attributes characteristic of the harvester ant:

-- Their color varies from a dark brown to black to red or orange
+- Their color varies from dark brown to black to red or orange

 - The harvester ant has 6 legs

 - Their body is comprised of two small segments